 - Falafeland: Top-notch vegetarian and vegan street food spot with amazing falafel and veggie burgers, and cozy outdoor seating.
 There are a handful of meat dishes here too, which are prepared separately from the vegetarian/vegan items.

 - Pelican Kipos: Stellar, wine-centric restaurant with over 600 varieties of local and international wines in a charming garden setting.
 Wine tastings and cellar tours available daily.

 - Argo Restaurant: Argo features a rich menu of Santorinian and Mediterranean flavors with modern, international influences.
 With amazing views over the caldera, this is a popular spot for sunset dining.
 Reserve in advance to ensure a view table.

 - Idol Restaurant: All-day restaurant serving elevated versions of traditional Santorinian dishes with 3 dining terraces and panoramic views.

 Best Nearby Bars and Breweries

 - Franco’s Bar: Franco’s has 2 locations, 1 in Fira and 1 in Pyrgos.
 Both bars are well-loved for their gorgeous sunset views and delicious drinks.
 Franco’s Fira overlooks the caldera centered on the volcano, and Franco’s Pyrgos is on the highest point of the island, with expansive views over all of Santorini.
-The Pyrgos bar is a 5-minute drive away, while the Fira bar is a 6-minute drive.
+Both bars are about 5 minutes’ drive away.

 Best Nearby Cafes